MIT-LCP/mimic-website/content/mimictables/callout.md

 # Important considerations

-* Call out data is *not* available for all adult patients, as the data only began being collected part way through the collection of the MIMIC database
+* Call out data is *not* available for all adult patients, as the data collection only began part way through the collection of the MIMIC database
 * Call out data is *never* available for neonates